Ethanol10/rimuru-tempest-ror2/ReleaseFolder/README.md

 <details>
 <summary>Click to expand patch notes:</summary>

+- v1.0.5
+    - Fixing README from using discord as a CDN
+    - Fixed Wisp from not granting the buff on Devour.
+    - Fixed timer not counting pulses correctly on Lemurian Devour buff.
+    - Fixed proc-coefficient from not being applied correctly when devouring a Greater Wisp.
 - v1.0.4
     - Removed the need for net messages in transforming body.
 This should fix the Infinite Item Bug on Rimuru.
 - v1.0.3